gan-h/gan-h/README.md

 ## Hi there 👋
 Hi, I’m Henry.

 I’m an undergraduate student studying computer science, passionate about software development and web technologies.
 I love diving into projects that challenge me, whether it’s building web applications with Next.js and Three.js or developing backend services using C++.
 Currently, I'm working on a Javascript interpreter and bytecode compiler, implemented in Java.
-Check out my portfolio at [henrygan.dev/portfolio](henrygan.dev/portfolio)!
+You can find this project, and other interesting ones at [henrygan.dev/portfolio](henrygan.dev/portfolio)!

 When I’m not coding, you can find me staying active, exploring new places, playing the piano, or getting lost in a good book.
 I’m always eager to learn new things and collaborate on projects that make a meaningful impact.
 Feel free to check out my repositories or reach out!